takev/VeerTL/VCTemplate/README.md

 A function without a return statement will return its textual-output.

 Functions with the same name will replace the previously defined function.
-The previously defined function is available as `super` inside the block.
+The previously defined function is available as `prior` inside the block.
 This functionaliy together with the `%include` statement can be used for as a simple form of object-oriented-polymorphism.